-aRegardless of the gradation of the coarse and fine

-aggregate used in concrete for pavement or base,

-the aggregate shall meet the quality requirements

-of coarse and fine aggregate for concrete pavement.

 501.3 Mix Design.
 The proportions of cement, fine aggregate and coarse aggregate for concrete shall be approved by the engineer within the applicable limits of the specifications for the class of concrete specified in the contract.
 The contractor shall submit a mixture designed by absolute volume methods or an optimized mix design method such as Shilstone method or other recognized optimization method.
 Optimized will refer to aggregate gradations that produce lower water demands, as well as improved workability and finishing characteristics.
 The target and allowable gradation range of each fraction shall be included.
 The contractor may be required to submit representative samples of each ingredient to Construction and Materials for laboratory testing.

 501.3.1 Required Information.
 The concrete mix design shall contain the following information: